 At USW, we want to make finding a course through clearing as easy and straight forward as possible.
 We've put together some frequently asked questions and their answers to help during this time.

-Whatever your query, we're here to help so if you can't find the answer to your question below, get in touch with us by calling 03455 76 06 06, use our live chat or DM us on social media.
+Whatever your query, we're here to help so if you can't find the answer to your question below, get in touch with us by contacting us or chatting through live chat.

 You are eligible to apply for a university or college course through Clearing if you fit into one of the following scenarios: